kishanshukla-2307/node-veramo-api/README.md

 This provides an UI for managing the did's.
 It provides an easy way of creating a did using an alias name.
 Further the update functionality can be used from this did management UI to make further changes.

-#### Resolving DID using Cosmos-cash-resolver
+#### Resolving DID

-Given the key/address, Did resolution is performed using the Cosmos-cash-resolver.
+Given the key/address, Did resolution is performed using the corresponding provider based on the did.
 This generates the DID Document which contains the did, verification method, publicKeyMultibase.
 This also generates the DID Document Metadata and the DID Resolution Metadata.

 ## ✅ Quick setup